bryandlee/eigengan-pytorch/README.md

 **Issue**

-Some of the subspace layers seem to collapse (does not contribute to the output) as the training proceeds and FID get betters.
+Some of the subspace layers seem to collapse (does not contribute to the output) as the training proceeds and FID gets better.